-Transformation Buffer (Bag 1): A proprietary transformation buffer used in the colony transformation procedure to yield high transformation efficiencies.
+Transformation Buffer: A proprietary transformation buffer used in the colony transformation procedure to yield high transformation efficiencies.
 When you adhere strictly to the protocol, this buffer rivals other commercially available competent cells & procedures.1

-Recovery Media (Bag 1): Amino Labs' recovery media is used after the heat shock during the transformation protocol.
+Recovery Media: Amino Labs' recovery media is used after the heat shock during the transformation protocol.
 This nutrient broth aids the cells in recovering and has a proprietary recipe that further boosts the cells ability to survive the transformation and begin dividing.1

-Agar Powder (Bag 1 & 2): This LB agar powder is industry standard.
+Agar Powder: This LB agar powder is industry standard.
 Each tube can make 45 mL of molten LB agar (3.5% w/v).
 Agar is the surface the bacteria grow on and the food they eat to grow.1

-Cells (Bag 1): A standard K12 strain of E. Coli, non-pathogenic and the typical strain used by thousands of labs around the world.
+Cells: A standard K12 strain of E. coli, non-pathogenic and the typical strain used by thousands of labs around the world.
 This strain comes as a "stab," in a small tube of agar.1

-+ Cells (Bag 1): This stab of E. coli K12 is non-pathogenic and allows you to create a positive control sample by growing it on a plate to test your selective agar.
++ Cells: This stab of E. coli K12 is non-pathogenic and allows you to create a positive control sample by growing it on a plate to test your selective agar.

-DNA (Bag 1): A DNA plasmid to program your bacteria.
+DNA: A DNA plasmid to program your bacteria.

-Antibiotics for Transformation (Bag 1 & 2): Amino Labs' proprietary antibiotic delivery system helps stabilize antibiotics for shipping and long-term storage.
+Antibiotics for Transformation: Amino Labs' proprietary antibiotic delivery system helps stabilize antibiotics for shipping and long-term storage.
 Each capsule has a measured amount of antibiotics for 45 mL of molten LB agar.
 In such small quantities, these antibiotics are very safe, even if ingested by accident.
 Do not ingest them, however!1

-Sterile Water (Bag 1 & 2): Sterility is critical when genetic engineering.
+Sterile Water: Sterility is critical when genetic engineering.
 This Sterile water bottle contains distilled water sterilized in an autoclave to ensure there are no contaminating organisms present.
-This 50 mL volume, when used with LB agar powder is enough to make 5 LB agar plates.1
+This 50 mL volume is used with LB agar powder is enough to make 4 LB agar plates.1

-Blue Loops (Bag 1): Small inoculating loops are used for transferring 1 uL of liquid and other tasks.
+Blue Loops: Small inoculating loops are used for transferring 1 uL of liquid and other tasks.
 These replace costly traditional pipettes.

-Yellow Loops (Bag 1 & 2): Large inoculating loops are used for transferring 10 uL of liquid and other tasks.
+Yellow Loops: Large inoculating loops are used for transferring 10 uL of liquid and other tasks.
 Yellow loops are great for spreading out bacteria after a transformation.

-Petri Dish / Plate (Bag 1 & 2): 6cm Petri dishes are large enough for typical lab experiments and help save on the cost of reagents as well as reduce waste.
+Petri Dish / Plate: 6cm Petri dishes are large enough for typical lab experiments and help save on the cost of reagents as well as reduce waste.